docker-science/docker-science.github.io/index.md

 <img src="resources/images/work-in-docker.jpg" style="width: 75%;" />

 Cookiecutter Docker Science support the machine learning project from the experiments to deployment with Docker container.

+# Work with Cookiecutter Docker Science

+## Directory structure

+## Work in each step (experiment, code simplification, and deployment)